hristogochev/merkle_hash/README.md

 ### Example: Get the hash of a root directory using a merkle item

-The following code creates a new merkle item with a given root directory path and then uses it to find the hash of that root
+The following code creates a new merkle item with a given root directory path and then uses it to find the hash of that root:

 ```rust,no_run
 use std::path::PathBuf;